neihhien/neihhien.github.io/_pages/about.md

 # Selected Experience
 ## 📜 Reimplementing and Reproducing Papers (Ongoing)

+Interested by multimodal combining with the great curiousity about the application of multi-omics, I've started to conduct the project:

 🧬 Multimodal AI in Bioinformatics (Multi-Omics + Clinical)

 Paper: MOLI: Multi-omics Late Integration with Deep Neural Networks

-Dataset: TCGA (The Cancer Genome Atlas) – gene expression + clinical data Project Idea:
+Dataset: TCGA (The Cancer Genome Atlas) – gene expression + clinical data

+Project Idea:

 - Reimplement the MOLI model to classify cancer types or predict survival.